Haupti/pycheck/README.md

 ## general

 the decorator requires all function arguments to be typed.\
-the decorator requires a return type.
+the decorator requires a return type.\
+_note:
+typechecking takes time. especially if you are typechecking large lists. to verify that the list is of the correct type, enforce has to iterate over the list.
+_

 ## api